 Wednesday morning August 26th, the Vista Theater suffered a tragic roof truss collapse that affected the center of the structure over the auditorium.
-It is thought that the collapse came due to a roof-drain failure during an extremely heavy rain.
+The collapse came due to a roof-drain failure during an extremely heavy rain.

 ROOF UPDATE AUGUST 28: